T5750/framework-repositories/doc/source/databases/mysql/chapter02/mysqlInstallationYum.md

 ## Steps for a Fresh Installation of MySQL
 1. Adding the MySQL Yum Repository

+    For an EL6-based system, the command is in the form of:
     ```
     wget http://repo.mysql.com/mysql-community-release-el6-5.noarch.rpm
     shell> sudo yum localinstall mysql-community-release-el6-5.noarch.rpm
+    ```
+    For an EL7-based system:
+    ```
+    shell> sudo yum localinstall mysql57-community-release-el7-{version-number}.noarch.rpm
+    ```
+    You can check that the MySQL Yum repository has been successfully added by the following command:
+    ```
     shell> yum repolist enabled | grep "mysql.*-community.*"
     ```
 2. Selecting a Release Series